-Advent - Advent starts December 1, 2024 and ends December 24, 2024.
-Advent, (from Latin adventus, "coming"), in the Christian church calendar, is the period of preparation for the celebration of the birth of Jesus at Christmas and also of preparation for the Second Coming of Christ.
-In Western churches, Advent begins on the Sunday nearest to November 30.- Use of Advent calendars, special significance of the four Sundays leading up to Christmas.
+Advent - Advent starts December 1, 2025 and ends December 24, 2025.
+Advent (from Latin adventus, "coming"), in the Christian church calendar, is the period of preparation for the celebration of the birth of Jesus at Christmas and also of preparation for the Second Coming of Christ.
+In Western churches, Advent begins on the Sunday nearest to November 30.